 Bloodstain Pattern Analysis and Shooting Incident Reconstruction are his areas of specialty.
 He has been qualified as an expert witness in Crime Scene Investigations, Crime Scene Reconstruction, Crime Scene Analysis, and Bloodstain Pattern Analysis.
 Mr. Kowalske is an active member of the International Association for Identification, Association for Crime Scene Reconstruction, International Association of Bloodstain Pattern Analysts, American Academy of Forensic Science, and serves as a CSI Advisory Committee Member for the Serendipity Wildlife Foundation.
 He has published both Journal and Magazine articles on Reconstruction and Bloodstain topics.

-He has served as a member on the North Metro Crime Scene Task Force, FBI Forensic Specialist Working Group Atlanta Office, Roswell Child Abduction Response Team Development Committee, and as the fire investigations liaison for the Roswell Police Department.
+He has served as a member on the North Metro Crime Scene Task Force, FBI Forensic Specialist Working Group Atlanta Office, his agency's Child Abduction Response Team Development Committee, and been assigned in fire and traffic investigations.
 Mr. Kowalske is an instructor who teaches on crime scene and forensic science related matters, while also conducting case reviews, bloodstain pattern analysis, shooting incident reconstruction, investigation advising, crime scene analysis, and expert testimony for Delta-5 Labs.